xiaoweixhe/plotcmap/README.md

+h = plotcmap(X, Y, Z, cmap, LineValue, LineSpec, 'MatchMarkerFaceColor')

-PLOTCMAP plots a colormapped 2-D or 3-D line that maps the values of another variable onto the colormap on the line.
+PLOTCMAP plots a colormapped 2-D or 3-D line that maps the values of

+  another variable onto the colormap on the line.

   Specifies LineStyle, Marker, and LineWidth in the same way as plot/plot3.

 -------------------------------------------------------------------------

 Syntax:

 plotcmap(X, Y, cmap, LineValue)